adrenth/redirect/README.md

 * PostgreSQL
 * SQLite

+## Caching

+If your website has a lot of redirects it is recommended to enable redirect caching.
+You can enable redirect caching in the settings panel of this plugin.

+Only cache drivers which support tagged cache are supported.
+So driver `file` and `database` are not supported.
+Hence the fact that database and file caching do not increase performance.
+So it is recommended to use an in-memory caching solution like `memcached` or `redis`.

+### How caching works

+If caching is enabled (and supported) every request which is handled by this plugin will be cached.
+It will be stored with tag `Adrenth.Redirect`.

+When you modify a redirect all redirect cache will be invalidated automatically.
+It is also possible to manually clear the cache using the 'Clear cache' button in the Backend.

-## More information
+## Placeholders

 This plugin makes advantage of the `symfony/routing` package.
-So if you need more info on how to make requirements for your redirection URLs, please go to: [](https://symfony.com/doc/current/components/routing/introduction.html#usage)
+So if you need more info on how to make placeholder requirements for your redirection URLs, please go to: https://symfony.com/doc/current/components/routing/introduction.html#usage

 ## Contribution

-You can contact me when you like to contribute to this plugin.
-I'm still looking for people who want to translate this plugin.
+If you like this plugin translated to your language, please contribute.
+The repository for the language files can be found here: https://github.com/adrenth/redirect-lang

 ## Questions?
 Need help?

 If you have any question about how to use this plugin, please don't hesitate to contact me.
 I'm happy to help you.
+You can also visit the support forum and drop your questions/issues there.

 Kind regards,